Fractal Reports Profit Growth of 109% for Q4

 The company reported an increase in $20 million plus client relationships from 5 clients in the prior year to 6 in FY 2026.
 One million plus sized client relationships grew from 53 to 59 during the same period.

 Fractal's Gross Margin expanded by 93 bps to 47%, Adjust EBITDA Margin expanded 18 bps while the Net Income Margin expanded 72 bps to 8.7%.
-The company's Net Income was INR 2,868 m, up 30% over the prior year.
+The company's Net Income was Rs 287 crore, up 30% over the prior year.

 Commenting on the performance, Srikanth Velamakanni, Group CEO said: "We wrapped up FY 2026 on a strong note, with robust revenue and profit growth while delivering AI-led transformation for our clients.
 AI is becoming more capable everyday: AI that can plan, reason, and act through complex enterprise work - and this frontier intelligence is becoming much more affordable to deploy.
 This, in no uncertain terms, means that enterprise AI is taking off.
 And it is exactly what Fractal was built for."